SushiLab/IMB_Amplicon_Pipeline/README.md

 ### Read Merging - `dada2`  (`runMergeReads` Step in the Config File)

+This option is for merging paired-end reads.
 So far, we have been working on paired-end reads but not on full length inserts.
 This step will merge reads into a new set of ASVs.
 Check the number of bases trimmed in the quality control section when too few inserts merge.

 ### Bimera Removal - `dada2`  (`runRemoveBimeras` Step in the Config File)

-`dada2` will use the merged ASVs as input to remove potential bimeras and chimeras.
+`dada2` will use the merged ASVs (paired-end) or the inferred ASVs (single-end) as input to remove potential bimeras and chimeras.
 The output file contains the final but unannotated ASVs.

 ### Taxonomic Annotation/ASV Table Generation  (`runASVTax` Step in the Config File)